-For performance reasons, you may chose to establish a dedicated network for the local cluster.
-In this case, the SPOOL value must identify the special server for the cluster, and TAG1 must provide the correct tag data for that particular server.
-Here is an example of using a Spool File Bridge:
+For performance reasons, you may choose to establish a dedicated network for the CSE or SSI cluster.
+In this case, the spoolid value must identify the special server for the cluster, and tagspec1 must provide the correct tag data for that particular server.
+Here is an example of using a spool file bridge: